Our 23 graduates proudly received their dual diplomas and celebrated their farewell from GISSV.

 The San Francisco campus is the newest addition to the GISSV community.
 Thanks to significant support from parents, we opened the bilingual German/English K-8 campus in 2011.

-The campus is located in three beautiful historic Craftsman buildings in the heart of San Francisco’s Presidio district.
-It currently features Kindergarten to 6th grade classes, with one grade being added per year to establish a full K-8 program.
+Currently the campus is located in three beautiful historic Craftsman buildings in the heart of San Francisco’s Presidio district.
+It features Kindergarten to 7th grade classes, with one grade being added in 2019/20 to establish a full K-8 program.
 Among the unique features of the campus are group working rooms (“Kreiszimmer”) that are attached to each classroom, providing ample space for project-based learning activities.
 Our class sizes are small, which allows us to create a very personal atmosphere and has build a strong community of children across grade levels, parents and teachers.